![]() |

 (Photos taken in 1989.
 To see these and other photos on the Honduras photo gallery page, click on the adjacent image.)

 The relative lack of repression in Honduras may stem from the socio-economic structure.
-Unlike Guatemala, there was no coffee oligarchy.
-The landowning elite had more diverse interests, and the agricultural base was therefore more diverse.
-From the 1930s on, Honduras was dominated by the National Party, supported by banana exporters.
-A military coup in 1956 led to a new constitution and an electoral victory by the Liberal Party, which enacted various modernizing reforms.
-The military felt threatened by some of these reforms, however, and overthrew the government in 1963, forming an alliance with the National Party.
-Not until 1982 did elected civilian officials regain control, but even then the military remained dominant behind the scenes.
+Unlike Guatemala, there was no coffee-growing oligarchy.
+The landowning elite had more diverse interests, and the agricultural base was therefore more diverse, helping to stabilize the economy as well as the political system.
+Even though the government has been run by elected civilian officials since 1982, the military has remained very powerful behind the scenes.
+(This was demonstrated by the militay coup in June 2009.)
 In 1996 President Carlos Reina forced the military to accept a cutback in strength and a reduced budget.
-Both political parties are basically patronage machines, in which people expect to get jobs in exchange for political support, and neither one has a clear policy agenda.
+The relative lack of class conflict, the political parties are less ideological than elsewhere in Latin America, lacking a clear policy agenda.
+They are basically patronage machines, in which people expect to get jobs in exchange for political support.
 This means that there is relatively little responsiveness of government policy to popular pressure.
 One pathological symptom of the absence of institutions of civil society in Honduras is the rise of street gangs, which have led to a major increase in robbery and murder.
+Roberto Micheletti was de facto president from June 2009 until 2010.

 NOTE: Width of each column shows each party's approximate strength.
 Colors and position (left to right) represent ideological leanings, which are often vague.
 Numbers show how many seats each party has in the unicameral Legislative Assembly.
 Minor parties are not shown.